emerzon1/SnakeGame/README.md

 Next steps:

-- [x] Use A* or BFS algo to have computer play the game and do well
+- [x] Use A*, DFS, or BFS algo to have computer play the game and do well
-- [ ] Let user choose size
+- [ ] Let user choose size -- unnecessary?
+It is already responsive
-- The app crashed when user has computer play game at around 80 length, too much memory usage.
-How can I fix this?
+-
 - **If anyone is looking at my project, let me know some suggestions**